alimozdemir/vscode-nuxt-declaration-navigator/README.md

 # Vue/Nuxt Declaration Navigator

-A VSCode extension for navigating `*.d.ts` files, designed to enhance Nuxt projects by auto-locating and navigating to auto-imported components and functions.
+A VSCode extension for navigating `*.d.ts` files, designed to enhance Nuxt projects by auto-locating and navigating to auto-imported components, functions and routes.

 ## Motivation